Genitive construction: Using the "his genitive"

-In the 1600s this construction sometimes occurred in English, e.g. Ben Jonson's play Sejanus His Fall (i.e. "Sejanus's Fall").
-It is common in spoken German, e.g. dem Mann sein Haus "the man's house" (literally "to the man, his house").
+In the 1600s, this construction sometimes occurred in English such as in Ben Jonson's play Sejanus His Fall (i.e. "Sejanus's Fall").
+It is standard in Afrikaans and common in spoken language: dem Mann sein Haus "the man's house" (literally "to the man, his house").
 This construction can be seen as a variation of the above use of a linking word that agrees with the dependent.
-In some languages, this construction has shifted to the more normal situation for agreeing linking words where agreement is with the head, as in colloquial Norwegian Hilde sitt hus "Hilde's house" (lit.
-"Hilde her[REFLEXIVE] house", where the possessive pronoun agrees with the head rather than the modifier—in this case hus "house" is neuter).
-In this case the reflexive form of the possessive pronoun is used to refer to the immediate possessor (Hilde) and not necessarily the subject of the sentence as otherwise would be the case.
+In some languages, this construction has shifted to the more normal situation to agree linking words by having agreement with the head, as in colloquial Norwegian Hilde sitt hus "Hilde's house" (lit.
+"Hilde her[REFLEXIVE] house" in which the possessive pronoun agrees with the head, rather than the modifier; in this case, hus "house" is neuter).
+In this case, the reflexive form of the possessive pronoun is used to refer to the immediate possessor (Hilde), not necessarily the subject of the sentence, as would otherwise be the case.

-A variant of this construction appears in the Hungarian language, which has suffixes instead of Germanic languages' possessive pronouns.
-This results in constructions like a ház ablaka "the house's window", literally "the house window-its".
-A similar, although more dated, form may occur in Norwegian as well, where the above example may be expressed as huset hennes Hilde (lit. "house-the her Hilde", with the non-reflexive possessive pronoun and reversed word order) with the same meaning as before.
-However, that variant is restricted to where the possessor is a personal name or a familiar relation such as "father", and the equivalent of the Hungarian example would become ungrammatical: *vinduet dets hus (lit. "window-the its house").
+A variant of this construction appears in Hungarian language, which uses suffixes, unlike the Germanic languages, which use possessive pronouns.
+That results in constructions like a ház ablaka "the house's window", literally "the house window-its".
+A similar but more dated form may occur in Norwegian as well in which the above example may be expressed as huset hennes Hilde (lit. "house-the her Hilde", with the non-reflexive possessive pronoun and reversed word order), with the same meaning as before.
+However, that variant is restricted to cases in which the possessor is a personal name or a familiar relation such as "father", and the equivalent of the Hungarian example would become ungrammatical: *vinduet dets hus (lit. "window-the its house").

-In the Pirahã language spoken in the Amazonas region of Brazil, pronouns do not inflect for possession, and they are used in a way similar to English -s:
+In Pirahã, spoken in the Amazonia, in Brazil, pronouns do not inflect for possession and are used in a way that is similar to the English -s:

 Using a possessive adjective

 NOTE: In this context, this is not the same as a possessive determiner such as "my" or "his".

-In Russian, for example, most nouns have a corresponding adjective that is declined as a normal adjective (agreeing with its head noun) but has the meaning of a genitival modifier.
-For example, in place of a normal construction using a noun in the genitive case:
+In Russian, for example, most nouns have a corresponding adjective that is declined as a normal adjective and so agrees with its head noun, but it has the meaning of a genitival modifier.
+For example, it is used in place of a normal construction that uses a noun in the genitive case:

-It is also possible to use a possessive adjective, which agrees with the head in number, gender and case:
+It is also possible to use a possessive adjective, which agrees with the head for number, gender and case:

 Latin also had possessive adjectives of this sort.
-Sometimes these are called relational adjectives (although that term is also used for a slightly different type of adjective in Russian).
+Sometimes, they are called relational adjectives although that term is also used for a slightly different type of adjective in Russian.

 Using suffixaufnahme

-Suffixaufnahme is used in some languages, and is conceptually similar to the use of possessive adjectives.
-Basically, a modifying noun is marked in the genitive case, but also agrees in case, number and gender with the head—essentially, it has two case markings.
-This occurs in some modern languages (e.g. Dyirbal), and also in Old Georgian:
+Suffixaufnahme is used in some languages and is conceptually similar to the use of possessive adjectives.
+Basically, a modifying noun is marked in the genitive case but agrees also for case, number and gender with the head.
+Essentially, it thus has two case markings.
+It occurs in modern languages like Dyirbal and also ancient langues like Old Georgian: